 If you want to go canoeing during your motorhome vacation to Texas, this state park is a great spot!
 Lots of people take their canoes from the parking area west to the park boundary.
 The water here is mostly tranquil, though it is a little choppy in some spots.
 For those looking for a more of an adventure, the area east of the parking area features more challenging rapids.
 Check with the rangers regarding water levels before you set out.

-If you're bringing your bike in your trailer you're in for a load of riding opportunities at Guadalupe River State Park.
+If you're bringing your bike, you're in for a load of riding opportunities at Guadalupe River State Park.
 You can coast on many of the park trails, such as the three-mile Painted Bunting Trail.
 Other shorter trails offer scenic views of the river.
-You can get in your exercise while enjoying the beauty of the Hill Country all around you.
+The .5-mile Oak Savannah Loop Trail is easy biking through the woods, and the Barred Owl Trail is a 0.8-mile moderate ride that takes you along the cliff overlooking the river.
+If you like a little adventure, you can get in your exercise while enjoying the beauty of the Hill Country all around you.

 Guadalupe River State Park visitors do not need fishing licenses to fish from shore.
 Plus, you can rent fishing equipment, like tackle boxes and poles.
 The trout are almost always biting.
 Even inexperienced anglers can walk away with a three or four-pound fish.
 Fly fishers often catch 20-inch fish that weigh six or eight pounds!
 Cold water tumbles into this stretch of the river from the nearby Canyon Creek Dam, creating conditions where trout can thrive year-round.
 An added bonus?
 Every November, the river is stocked with over a thousand rainbow trout from the nearby A.E.
 Wood Fish Hatchery.
 When angling, be sure you account for the river’s current and use spinnerbait.